kb19900709/innovasolutions/readme.md

    3. build the docker image
    4. run the image
 5. You can continuously execute the above shell, it'll automatically delete the old one.
-6. If you have postman([collection runner](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/)) or [newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) in your device, import **Innova-validation.postman_collection.json** and run it.
+6. If you have postman([collection runner](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/)) or [newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) in your device, import **Innova-validation.postman_collection.json** and run it on postman collection runner or execute `newman run Innova-validation.postman_collection.json`.
 Note that the test is running with `localhost:8080`, so if you change the port while running **buildAndRun.sh**, please test it manually.

-## spec
+## Specification
 HTTP method | Host      |Port|Path                |Body                      |
 ------------| ----------|----|--------------------|--------------------------|
 POST        | localhost |8080|validation/password |{"password":"password123"}|